clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

      goto fail;
      }

 #.
-Set the payload field of a telemetrics record
+Set the payload field of a telemetrics record:

    The function ``tm_set_payload()`` attaches the provided telemetry record data to the telemetry record.
 The current maximum payload size is 8192b.

    ::